ScaleWeather/floccus/CONTRIBUTE.md

 - Recommended range of input variables (for which the formula is most accurate)
 - Reference to the paper from which formula is taken
-- Full equation of the formula with explanation for each variable and constant

 ## Other questions